 Critical reading and writing skills are significant components of every program and degree at CSU.
 Moreover, research at CSU, as well as nation-wide, demonstrates a clear connection between academic success and the ability to write effectively for various audiences.
 The CSU Composition Placement Program is designed to ensure that you register for the composition course most suited to your needs, CO130: Academic Writing or CO150: College Composition.

-Students with transfer credit for CO130 can register for CO150 without taking the Directed Self-Placement Survey or writing the Composition Placement Challenge and Re-evaluation Essay.
+Students with transfer credit for CO130 can register for CO150 without completing the Directed Self-Placement Survey or writing the Composition Placement Challenge and Re-evaluation Essay.

 Students with transfer credit for CO150: College Composition have satisfied the All-University Core Curriculum Intermediate Writing requirement (AUCC Category 1A).
 You do not need to write the Composition Placement Essay nor complete the Directed Self-Placement Survey.